 Routine laboratory test results are nonspecific.
 Leukocytosis without an increase in eosinophils occurs in about one half of patients.
 The initial erythrocyte sedimentation rate (ESR) often is elevated.

 Lung biopsy (surgical or bronchoscopic) shows excessive proliferation of granulation tissue within small airways and alveolar ducts, with chronic inflammation in the surrounding alveoli.
 Foci of organizing pneumonia are nonspecific and can occur secondary to other pathologic processes, including infections, vasculitis, lymphoma Overview of Lymphoma Lymphomas are a heterogeneous group of tumors arising in the reticuloendothelial and lymphatic systems.
-The major types are Hodgkin lymphoma and non-Hodgkin lymphoma (see table Comparison of... read more , and other interstitial lung diseases such as idiopathic pulmonary fibrosis Idiopathic Pulmonary Fibrosis Idiopathic pulmonary fibrosis (IPF), the most common form of idiopathic interstitial pneumonia, causes progressive pulmonary fibrosis.
-Symptoms and signs develop over months to years and include... read more , nonspecific interstitial pneumonia Nonspecific Interstitial Pneumonia Nonspecific interstitial pneumonia is an idiopathic interstitial pneumonia that occurs mainly in women, nonsmokers, and patients 50 years.
-Patients have cough and dyspnea, which may be present... read more , connective tissue-related interstitial lung disease, drug-induced pulmonary disease Drug-Induced Pulmonary Disease Drug-induced pulmonary disease is not a single disorder, but rather a common clinical problem in which a patient without previous pulmonary disease develops respiratory symptoms, chest x-ray... read more , hypersensitivity pneumonitis Hypersensitivity Pneumonitis Hypersensitivity pneumonitis is a syndrome of cough, dyspnea, and fatigue caused by sensitization and subsequent hypersensitivity to environmental (frequently occupational or domestic) antigens... read more , and chronic eosinophilic pneumonia Chronic Eosinophilic Pneumonia Chronic eosinophilic pneumonia (CEP) is a disorder of unknown etiology characterized by an abnormal, chronic accumulation of eosinophils in the lung.
+The major types are Hodgkin lymphoma Non-Hodgkin lymphoma See table Comparison of Hodgkin... read more , and other interstitial lung diseases such as idiopathic pulmonary fibrosis Idiopathic Pulmonary Fibrosis Idiopathic pulmonary fibrosis (IPF), the most common form of idiopathic interstitial pneumonia, causes progressive pulmonary fibrosis.
+Symptoms and signs develop over months to years and include... read more , nonspecific interstitial pneumonia Nonspecific Interstitial Pneumonia Nonspecific interstitial pneumonia is an idiopathic interstitial pneumonia that occurs mainly in women 40 to 50 years of age.
+Patients have cough and dyspnea, which may be present for months... read more , systemic rheumatic–related interstitial lung disease, drug-induced pulmonary disease Drug-Induced Pulmonary Disease Drug-induced pulmonary disease is not a single disorder, but rather a common clinical problem in which a patient without previous pulmonary disease develops respiratory symptoms, chest x-ray... read more , hypersensitivity pneumonitis Hypersensitivity Pneumonitis Hypersensitivity pneumonitis is a syndrome of cough, dyspnea, and fatigue caused by sensitization and subsequent hypersensitivity to environmental (frequently occupational or domestic) antigens... read more , and chronic eosinophilic pneumonia Chronic Eosinophilic Pneumonia Chronic eosinophilic pneumonia (CEP) is a disorder of unknown etiology characterized by an abnormal, chronic accumulation of eosinophils in the lung.
 (See also Overview of Eosinophilic Pulmonary... read more .

 Treatment of Cryptogenic Organizing Pneumonia

-Clinical recovery follows treatment of cryptogenic organizing pneumonia with corticosteroids in most patients, often within 2 weeks.
+In most patients, clinical recovery follows treatment of cryptogenic organizing pneumonia with corticosteroids, often within 2 weeks.

 Cryptogenic organizing pneumonia recurs occur in up to 50% of patients.
 Recurrences appear related to the duration of treatment, so treatment should usually be given for 6 to 12 months.
 Recurrent disease is generally responsive to additional courses of corticosteroids.